Pit bull myths ::

 Myth #10: Punish the deed not the breed

-The slogan often voiced by pit bull advocates, "Punish the deed not the breed," works to the benefit of pit bull breeders and owners who accept the large collateral damage the breed inflicts upon the public and has been for the last 40 years.
-The slogan also accepts that a "new victim" must be created prior to punishment.
+The slogan often voiced by pit bull advocates, "Punish the deed not the breed," works to the benefit of pit bull breeders and owners who accept the large collateral damage the breed inflicts upon the public and our pets.
+The slogan also accepts that a "new victim" must be created prior to penalty.
 The goal of breed-specific legislation is to prevent the deed, as civil and criminal recourse for dog attack victims after the deed is often impossible to obtain.
+Parts of an email sent to us outlines this reality clearly:

 "She nearly lost her left arm in that attack and since then has piled up hundreds of thousands of dollars in medical bills.
 She has brought a lawsuit against the dog's owner.
 He had no liability insurance and has since moved out of the neighborhood.
 The main witness also has moved.

 This woman and her family basically have no recourse.
 The lawsuit is fine but who knows if they will ever get a penny out of it.
+I'm assuming this is a fairly common occurrence that you folks know about all too well."

 Much like the outdated Myth #1, "It's the owner not the breed," this last myth lies at the heart of archaic and insufficient U.S. dog policy.
 The modern answer to this final myth is to develop policies that prevent future victims from being created.
-As Dr. Michael Golinko told the The Fifth Estate in 2017, "one half" of the cases that required surgery in his large-scale pediatric dog bite studies24,25 involved pit bulls.
-If a ban "can prevent one death or one tragic injury," it would be worth it, he said.
+As Dr. Michael Golinko told the The Fifth Estate in 2017, "one half" of the cases that required surgery in his large-scale pediatric dog bite studies35,36 involved pit bulls.
+If a ban "can prevent one death or one tragic injury," it would be worth it, Golinko said.

 Citations